kirilllzaitsev/vision_mtl/README.md

 ### NYUv2

 NYUv2 is a dataset for indoor scene understanding.
 Coming in multiple versions, the one used in this work contains 795 training and 654 validation samples.
-The images are of size 480x640.
+The original images are of size 480x640.
 There are 13 classes for semantic segmentation and depths are represented as absolute values in the range [0, 10].

 Sample input: